Vancomycin: Intravenous administration

-Damage to the kidneys (nephrotoxicity) and to the hearing (ototoxicity) were side effects of the early impure versions of vancomycin, and these were prominent in the clinical trials conducted in the mid-1950s.
+Damage to the kidneys (nephrotoxicity) and to the hearing (ototoxicity) were side effects of the early, impure versions of vancomycin, and were prominent in clinical trials conducted in the mid-1950s.
 Later trials using purer forms of vancomycin found nephrotoxicity is an infrequent adverse effect (0.1% to 1% of patients), but this is accentuated in the presence of aminoglycosides.

-Rare adverse effects (<0.1% of patients) include: anaphylaxis, toxic epidermal necrolysis, erythema multiforme, red man syndrome, superinfection, thrombocytopenia, neutropenia, leukopenia, tinnitus, dizziness and/or ototoxicity, and DRESS syndrome.
+Rare adverse effects associated with intravenous vancomycin (<0.1% of patients) include anaphylaxis, toxic epidermal necrolysis, erythema multiforme, superinfection, thrombocytopenia, neutropenia, leukopenia, tinnitus, dizziness and/or ototoxicity, and DRESS syndrome.

 Vancomycin can induce platelet-reactive antibodies in the patient, leading to severe thrombocytopenia and bleeding with florid petechial hemorrhages, ecchymoses, and wet purpura.

 Historically, vancomycin has been considered a nephrotoxic and ototoxic drug, based on numerous case reports in the medical literature following initial approval by the FDA in 1958.
-However, as the use of vancomycin increased with the spread of MRSA beginning in the 1970s, toxicity risks were reassessed.
-With the removal of impurities present in earlier formulations of the drug, and with the introduction of therapeutic drug monitoring, the risk for severe toxicity has been reduced.
+But as its use increased with the spread of MRSA beginning in the 1970s, toxicity risks were reassessed.
+With the removal of impurities present in earlier formulations of the drug, and with the introduction of therapeutic drug monitoring, the risk of severe toxicity has been reduced.

 Nephrotoxicity

 The extent of nephrotoxicity for vancomycin remains controversial.
-In 1980s, vancomycin with a purity > 90% was available, and kidney toxicity defined by an increase in serum creatinine of at least 0.5 mg/dl, occurred in only about 5% of patients.
-However, dosing guidelines from the 1980s until 2008 recommended vancomycin trough concentrations between 5 and 15 μg/ml.
-Concern for treatment failures prompted recommendations for higher dosing (troughs 15 to 20 μg/ml) for serious infection, and acute kidney injury (AKI) rates attributable to the vancomycin increased.
+In 1980s, vancomycin with a purity > 90% was available, and kidney toxicity defined by an increase in serum creatinine of at least 0.5 mg/dL occurred in only about 5% of patients.
+But dosing guidelines from the 1980s until 2008 recommended vancomycin trough concentrations between 5 and 15 μg/mL.
+Concern for treatment failures prompted recommendations for higher dosing (troughs 15 to 20 μg/mL) for serious infection, and acute kidney injury (AKI) rates attributable to the vancomycin increased.

-Importantly, the risk of AKI increases with co-administration of other known nephrotoxins, in particular, aminoglycosides.
-Furthmore, the sort of infections treated with vancomycin may also cause AKI and sepsis is the most common cause of AKI in critically ill patients.
-Finally, studies in humans are mainly associations studies where the cause of AKI is usually multifacotorial.
+Importantly, the risk of AKI increases with co-administration of other known nephrotoxins, in particular aminoglycosides.
+Furthermore, the sort of infections treated with vancomycin may also cause AKI, and sepsis is the most common cause of AKI in critically ill patients.
+Finally, studies in humans are mainly associations studies, where the cause of AKI is usually multifacotorial.